100-Round Case Gauge FAQs

 - What ammunition boxes work best?

 We designed the gauges to work with the most common square 100-round boxes, including Dillon & MTM.
-Berry's boxes also mostly work well.
+Berry's most recent boxes also work very well.
 Boxes with slanted tops and special latches do not work as well.
 We suggest 100-round boxes, although some dextrous people can make two 50-round boxes work.

 - What is the difference between the silver and black gauges?